Desktop Agent Troubleshooting & FAQ

 I Am Not Getting Desktop Activities

-- Confirm the agent is installed on your device.
+- Confirm the Agent is installed.

-- Check if the agent is running:
+- Confirm the Agent is running:

-- On MacOS, look for the purple diamond in the top menu bar.
+- macOS: purple diamond in menu bar

 - Confirm the type of user:

-How to Agent Find Logs
+How to Find Agent Logs

 /Users/<YOUR USER>/Library/Logs/Produce8-Agent/p8-main.log